andrewchambers/coolpkg/README.md

 # Todo

 - Implement the garbage collector  ```coolpkgs-collect-garbage [rootdir...]```
-- Better isolation of builds.
+- Better isolation of builds, fewer stuff in bootstrap.coolpkg.
 - Write the best documentation in the world.
 Show how to do atomic upgrades by building a set of symlinks as a package, then using mv to overwrite an old one.

-- parent's are not correctly settings deps.
-Need to add redo style .dep file or something.